 This mermaid play set comes with three mermaids and a little play house with slides.

 Easels are a fun place for kids to explore chalk and art activities.
 There are so many easy activities you can do with kids at an easel, which is why it is on my "must buy" list.

 ** SpringFree Trampoline

 This is the only truly big gift we have on our list.
 We've had ours for over five years now and it gets played with almost every single day- rain or shine- and all ages of kids (toddlers to teens) have fun on it.

 Do we have other toys roaming our house in addition to these?
 Yes!
-Most are on their way out and are barely played with.
+But these are our favorites.

 A few years ago we began encouraging our kids to think of experience gifts for birthdays and Christmas.
 Each year for Christmas they are given the gift of an "adventure" with mom and dad, instead of any gifts.
 Even the youngest kids get an experience.
 We also encourage Grandparents to give a toy or two and then also give an experience gift when possible.